 Each group is small, usually around six or so.
 The conversations are very important as it is through the conversations that you develop a heightened awareness of what you are doing.
 It is quite intensive.

-Six day courses £450 non-residential.
+Six day courses £795 non-residential (with a deposit of £100).
 It includes lunch and a

 generous use of materials.
 There are several B&B's right close by

 at various prices, from £20 per night to £45 (luxurious).
 Info will